KHP-Informatics/ngseasy/README.md

 ================================
 ![VirtualBox](figs/add-virtualbox.png "VirtualBox")

 A virtual machine based on [Ubuntu 14.04 LTS](http://www.ubuntu.com/desktop), containing all these [NGS Tools](https://github.com/KHP-Informatics/ngs/blob/dev2/containerized/README.md#the-tools-included-are-as-follows--) (and a few extras) is available.
-The virtual machine contains indexed reference genomes (b37) for all the installed aligners and the [GATK Resources Budle](https://www.broadinstitute.org/gatk/download).
+The virtual machine contains indexed reference genomes (b37) for all the installed aligners and the [GATK Resources Budle](https://www.broadinstitute.org/gatk/download), and includes the latest version of Docker.

 Using [VirtualBox](https://www.virtualbox.org/) and our NGSEASY-VM [ngseasy-vm-v1.0.vdi]() you can have a full suite of NGS tools up and running on any high end workstation in less than an hour.